No Time? My pick for the best curling iron for thick hair is the Hot Tools Professional 24k Gold Curling Iron.

 Fine, Thick Hair

 Tourmaline or ceramic-tourmaline works best for fine strands since the risk of frying your hair is lower.
-This allows you to be a bit more free with the temperature, which is a serious bonus with this challenging hair type.
+You can afford to use a slightly higher temperature, which is a serious bonus with this challenging hair type.
 Otherwise, you’d be stuck with a lower setting that may not get the job done.

-You should, however, avoid titanium as it can dry up your fine hair in a jiffy.
+You should, however, avoid titanium as it can dry out fine hair in a jiffy.

 Coarse, Thick Hair

-Coarse-haired gals don’t have that problem with titanium.
+Coarse-haired gals don’t have this problem with titanium.
 In fact, it might be the best option for them.
-This material has the best high-temperature stability and can produce enough heat to curl even the coarsest locks out there.
+Titanium has the best high-temperature stability and can produce enough heat to curl even the coarsest locks out there.

 If your hair is medium in texture, you could probably do just fine with either ceramic or tourmaline, as well.